 - Processing time for FMS cases may vary, but they may take months to negotiate, especially for major defense articles that require modifications to standard U.S. systems.
 Due primarily to the time required to construct sophisticated defense systems such as fighter aircraft, countries often do not take delivery of the full package until years after the LOA is finalized.
 Major FMS sales that have been formally notified to Congress are publicly announced on the DSCA website.

 DIRECT COMMERCIAL SALES (DCS)

-- Under DCS, the Bureau of Political-Military Affairs’ Directorate of Defense Trade Controls (PM/DDTC) provides regulatory approvals for more than $136 billion per year in sales of defense equipment, services, and related manufacturing technologies controlled under the 21 categories of the U.S. Munitions List (USML).
+- Under DCS, the Bureau of Political-Military Affairs’ Directorate of Defense Trade Controls (PM/DDTC) provides regulatory approvals for approximately $115 billion per year in sales of defense equipment, services, and related manufacturing technologies controlled under the 21 categories of the U.S. Munitions List (USML).
 These sales are negotiated privately between foreign end-users and U.S. companies.

 - Under U.S. law, any U.S. company or individual involved in certain activities involving items enumerated on the USML is required to receive an approved export license or other approval before providing any USML regulated item, technical data, or service to a foreign end-user.

 - As with FMS, export licenses approved under DCS are approved following an intensive U.S. government review, and after Congressional notification, as required.
 Export licenses are valid up to four years.
 Authorizations for defense services are also required and may be for longer timeframes.
 They may be extended or amended as needed.

 - DCS cases are considered to be proprietary agreements between the foreign governments or companies and the U.S. defense contractor, however certain information about cases notified to Congress is published quarterly in the Federal Register, in fulfillment of requirements in the Arms Export Control Act.